probe-rs/probe-rs/README.md

 > Runs embedded programs just like native ones

-`probe-run` is a custom Cargo runner that transparently runs Rust firmware on a remote device.
+`probe-run` is a custom Cargo runner that transparently runs Rust firmware on an embedded device.

-`probe-run` is powered by [`probe-rs`] and thus supports as many devices and probes as `probe-rs` does.
+`probe-run` is powered by [`probe-rs`] and thus supports all the devices and probes supported by `probe-rs` does.

 [`probe-rs`]: https://probe.rs/